dbertella/hector/src/content/index.md

 ---

 Hector is a little dinosaur
-Who lives in the forest.
+who lives in the forest.
 He spends all his days eating flowers
-And rest.
+and resting.
 ![page 1](../images/page1.png)

 ---

 But you see, poor Hector
-Is very very slow.
+is very, very slow.
 Flowers are not so tasty
-But what else could he eat?
+but what else could he eat?
 ![page 2](../images/page2.png)

 ---